MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/priority-based-throttling.md

 This topic provides information about priority-based throttling for Open Data Protocol (OData) and custom service-based integrations.

 Resource-based limits for service protection application programming interfaces (APIs) work together with the user-based limits for service protection APIs as protective settings that help prevent the over-utilization of resources.
-In this way, they help preserve the system's responsiveness and ensure consistent availability and performance for environments that run Microsoft Dynamics 365 Finance + Operations apps.
+In this way, they help preserve the system's responsiveness and ensure consistent availability and performance for environments that run Finance and Operations apps.
 The resource-based limits will throttle service requests when the aggregate consumption of web server resources reaches levels that threaten service performance and availability.

 For resource-based service protection API limits, you can set the relative priority for OData and custom service-based integrations, depending on your business-critical need for these integrations.
 The throttling manager will then honor the priorities that are set for the requests.
 For OData and custom service-based requests, a "Too many requests" error will be sent if system health and performance are affected.